 Child marriage and forced marriage

-Ana was married when she was 15-years-old to a man twice her age.
+At just 15 years old, Alina was married to a man twice her age.
 She suffered domestic violence for over five years.
-She had been told by her mother and mother-in-law that such abuse was “normal” and a wife’s duty to bear it.
+She had been told by her mother and mother-in-law that such abuse was ‘normal’, and that it was her duty to bear it.

-Ana did not have control over her life, suffered long-term abuse in her marriage, and was not realistically able to leave her husband.
-She was in slavery.
+Alina did not have control over her life, suffered long-term abuse in her marriage, and was not realistically able to leave her husband.
+She was living in slavery.

-Marriage involving children under 18-years-old remains a widely culturally accepted practice in many corners of the globe.
-UNICEF estimates that 11% of women worldwide were married before reaching the age of 15.
+Marriage involving children under 18 years old is still an accepted practice in many societies.
+UNICEF estimate that about a fifth of young women worldwide were married before their 18th birthday.
 Although boys can be affected by the practice, it is mostly girls who suffer slavery as a consequence of child marriage.

 When is child marriage considered slavery?